KMIT-Anubhav/kmit-anubhav.github.io/about.md

-# Jekyll Code
+# About

-This is a blog where students can freely share their ideas and express their views without worrying about being judged.
+This is a blog where students can freely express their ideas and share their views without worrying about being judged.